-FluoroSafety offers multiple initial training options that satisfy the requirements of the Joint Commission.
-Our top quality educational activities follow the recommendations of NCRP Report No. 168, meet accreditation standards of The Joint Commission, and provide Self-Assessment CME (SA-CME) MOC credit for most ABMS member boards, including the ABIM, ABR, ABS, ABPMR, and ABA.
+FluoroSafety offers multiple initial training options that are designed to satisfy the requirements of the Joint Commission.
+Our top quality educational activities follow the recommendations of NCRP Report No. 168, are designed to meet the accreditation standards of The Joint Commission, and provide Self-Assessment CME (SA-CME) MOC credit for most ABMS member boards, including the ABIM, ABR, ABS, ABPMR, and ABA.
 Click here for more details on MOC.

 FluoroSafety offers the following courses that may meet your needs for complying with Joint Commission fluoroscopy competency requirements.